aas-core-works/aas-core3.0rc02-python/docs/source/getting_started/iterate_and_transform.rst

     another_property
     yet_another_property

-(You can also run the snippet at: TODO)

 Iteration with :py:meth:`~aas_core3_rc02.types.Class.descend_once` and :py:meth:`~aas_core3_rc02.types.Class.descend` works well if the performance is irrelevant.
 However, if the performance matters, this is not a good approach.
 First, all the children will be visited (even though you need only a small subset).